agrealish/assignment1/bio.md

 Of course, I enjoy programming, but I have also been traveling a lot lately with an emphasis in going to the national parks in the U.S.  I love reading and writing, but do not currently have a lot of time to devote to these.

 # Programming Background

+Previous Experience: Prior to beginning the post-bacc Computer Science Program at OSU, I did some work in VBA for Excel.
+Essentially I created macros for other people in order to make their tasks in Excel more efficient.